 When your microwave oven is first plugged in or after a power failure, the Display will show "888:88".
-For the first 30 seconds after the power is on, you can set the clock time without touching CLOCK SET • START.
+For the first 30 seconds after the power is on, you can set the clock time without touching CLOCK.
 After 30 seconds have gone by, you must follow the directions below to set the time.
-If a time of day is not set, "888:88" will show in the Display until you touch CLOCK SET • START.
+If a time of day is not set, "888:88" will show on the Display until you touch CLOCK.